maciejpirog/cpp-effects/doc/refman.md

   * [`static_invoke_command`](refman-static_invoke_command.md) - Similar to `invoke_commad`, but explicitly gives the type of the handler object (not type-safe, but more efficient).

-:memo: [`cpp-effects/clause-modifiers.h`](refman-clause-modifiers.md) - Modifiers that force specific shapes of command clauses in handlers:
+:memo: [`cpp-effects/clause-modifiers.h`](../include/cpp-effects/clause-modifiers.h) - Modifiers that force specific shapes or properties of command clauses in handlers:

 - [`no_manage`](refman-no_manage.md) - Command clause that does not memory-manage the handler.